Talasoolyn/Talasoolyn/README.md

 ### Hi, I'm Tal 👋

-I'm a data scientist with an MS in Information Studies from UT Austin (GPA 4.0), focused on healthcare and public-safety analytics.
-I design, build, and deploy machine learning solutions on large-scale operational and regulated datasets, turning complex analysis into insights people can act on.
+I'm a Data Scientist with an M.S. in Information Science from UT Austin, combining business thinking with data science to solve real-world problems.
+My experience spans data analytics, machine learning, deep learning, and AI/LLM applications, with a focus on building practical, data-driven solutions.

 📍 Austin, TX &nbsp;·&nbsp; 🔗 [LinkedIn](https://www.linkedin.com/in/tal-asoolyn-9599401b8/)